amandabaker24/Magic-Match/README.md

 A fast, cyberpunk‑styled memory card matching game built with **React**.
 Flip two cards at a time to find pairs.
 Match all pairs in the fewest turns!

-🔍Paste this link in your browser to play game: https://mag1c-match.netlify.app
+🔍Paste or click this link in your browser to play game: https://mag1c-match.netlify.app